soumyakantid5/NeuralFoundry/README.md

 # NeuralFoundry ---- Neural Foundry Tech Test(Node js)

 ## IMDB like Clone
-*Total 10 APIs, 4 User API, 4 Review API, 1 Movie API & 1 Authentication API.
+*Total 12 APIs, 6 User API, 4 Review API, 1 Movie API & 1 Authentication API.
 This is a thorough backend handle of a movie mreview platform such as “IMDB”.
 So, the flow of Apis are like this >>>*

 **Users register themselves, then they log in to their account.
-They can also update & delete their account.**
+They can also update & delete their account.If they forgot password, then can reset password by sending otp to their registered Email**

 **After login, user can give review & rate movies ,they can update review later.
 Users can also see what reviews they've given.
 They are also able to delete reviews.**

 **If any user who do not want to login,they can only see what reviews given by others for a specific movie.
 The details of reviewer will not be shown there!**